flimflamjs/flimflam-docs/examples/7GUIs/README.md

 # 7GUIs in flimflam

 "7GUIs" is a programming usability benchmark for GUI libraries.

 Flimflam is a pattern for creating GUIs using functional programming.

-Each directory here constitues a single 7GUIs example.
-Each example has a set of tests in its /test/ directory.
+Each directory here constitutes a single 7GUIs example.
+Each example has a set of tests that can be found each each directory's `test/index.js` file.
+Each test directory also has its own README.md file with further details.

-These are still in progress.
-Still to do are flight booker, circle drawer, and cells.

 - [Counter](/examples/7GUIs/counter)
 - [Converter](/examples/7GUIs/converter)